 - At the Top Hierarchy is MBA – The corporate culture is changing.
 There was a time when the Chief Financial Officer used to get the top boss job.
 If it was a manufacturing company, then the production head due to his technical expertise used to get the coveted position of the CEO.
 But today, the trend is to put the MBA manager in the top slot because of their ability of bird’s eye view.
 Due to this discernible view, they are entrusted with the role of steering the ship in the right direction.

 - Personality Development – It is not just about subject knowledge.
-It is the development of the soft skills.
+It is the development of soft skills.
 An MBA helps in overall personality growth (source).
 The course helps to have better presentation and interpersonal relationship skills by fine-tuning the communication.
 This communication ability is enhanced from the vigorous training and group discussions imparted as part of the curriculum.
 There is an overhauling of the personality, which otherwise would have taken, painstakingly long years.

 - Team Building – It is one of the most important qualities for job success and career growth.
 Leading a team and motivating them to deliver the result, is the core component of any organizational growth.
 It is the team that ultimately succeeds, and for the team to reach its goal, the best in each member should come out.
 This happens only through a good leader.
 A good MBA program develops the leader in the individual.
-It is not uncommon to hear legendary stories of Harvard, IIM and Wharton MBA pass outs who have built a small business to giant organizations.
+It is not uncommon to hear legendary stories of Harvard, IIM, and Wharton MBA pass outs who have built a small business to giant organizations.

 - Entrepreneur Abilities – There is many a scene in the current era of digital start-ups, who are fired up with the zeal of setting up their organizations.
 This becomes much easy if there are experience and background in working in the corporate sector.
 Additionally, an MBA degree helps in acquiring the technical and theoretical knowledge of subjects like Marketing, Human Resources, Operations, Project management, and channel management.

-- Helps in Running the Family Business – With the advent of digital technology, apps and automation like Artificial Intelligence (AI), Internet of Things (IoT), the family business is no longer restricted to specific pockets.
+- Helps in Running the Family Business – With the advent of digital technology, apps, and automation like Artificial Intelligence (AI), Internet of Things (IoT), the family business is no longer restricted to specific pockets.
 It requires exposure and knowledge along with strategic thinking.
 Business families are nudging their scions to go for MBA and then run the family business.

 - Branding and Advertising- There is no doubt on the fact that brand management, through advertising via the various forms of media, has become a specialized field after numerous MBA schools and colleges springing up across the globe.
 Product branding and promotion as of today is a research and scientific subject.

-- Flexibility in Learning- Many universities have the option of part-time MBA.
+- Flexibility in Learning- Many universities have the option of a part-time MBA.
 This is to help working professionals to have a scaled knowledge of their vertical domain.
-It also gives them the chance to apply higher positions which sometimes get stymied on account of having a graduate qualification.
+It also gives them the chance to apply for higher positions which sometimes get stymied on account of having a graduate qualification.
 Part-time MBA has flexible class timings, so that daily work schedule is not affected.

 - Global Credentials – The MBA degree has worldwide credentials.
 It is country-agnostic.
 Good managers can succeed in any environment and any country.
-It is very often seen that top heads of brand names in USA, UK, Canada, etc. are from countries like India and China.
+It is very often seen that top heads of brand names in the USA, UK, Canada, etc. are from countries like India and China.

 - Constant Networking – An entry into the MBA program gives the opportunity to be networked.
-Every MBA college has industry professionals, recruiters, top-notch managers, subject speakers, and new joiners in the corporate sector, etc. The Alumni of majority MBA schools are highly active cells.
+Every MBA college has industry professionals, recruiters, top-notch managers, subject speakers, and new joiners in the corporate sector, etc. The Alumni of the majority of MBA schools are highly active cells.
 It is a source of guidance to old and new students.

 - Knowledge Building – The MBA curriculum is so designed that it creates an insatiable appetite for knowledge.
 Campus placements are for the best students.
 Nobody would like to miss out on that.
 Upgrading knowledge on real-time facts, economic and political, becomes the need of the hour.